-Intertwined with our new main gallery exhibition Remember the Future participating artists Ackroyd & Harvey, Nestor Pestana, Bryony Benge-Abbott and Eloise Long and Vicky Moody have also been invited to spend time in residency at Orleans House Gallery.
+Intertwined with our May-November 2021 main gallery exhibition Remember the Future participating artists Ackroyd & Harvey, Nestor Pestana, Bryony Benge-Abbott and Eloise Long and Vicky Moody have all spent time in residency at Orleans House Gallery.

-Each artist will use their residency to lead a collaborative artistic investigation in unique areas of interest to understand more about how we might renew our relationship with nature.
+Each artist used their residency to lead a collaborative artistic investigation in unique areas of interest to understand more about how we might renew our relationship with nature.

 Ackroyd & Harvey

-Ackroyd & Harvey will pull apart our relationship with time and reveal the generations of stories that are held within the ancestry of the Cedar of Lebanon tree, a powerful example of which stands in the wooded grounds of Orleans House.
+Ackroyd & Harvey pulled apart our relationship with time to reveal the generations of stories that are held within the ancestry of the cedar of Lebanon tree, a powerful example of which stands in the wooded grounds of Orleans House.

 The Cedar of Lebanon tree growing in the woodlands of Orleans House Gallery is a survivor.
 A survivor of gravel pits and land use, demolitions and derelictions.
 This tree is the focus of our research question – what does a tree remember, and what can this tree teach us?

-Taking some of our most local residents, bats, as his starting point Nestor Pestana will explore the concept of otherness and how we can creatively build empathy with species that are different to our own.
+Taking some of our most local residents, bats, as his starting point Nestor Pestana explored the concept of otherness and how we can creatively build empathy with species that are different to our own.

 “All ecosystems are in some way dependent on one another to exist but there is a human tendency to think that we are separate from it.
 Everyone in the ecosystem has the right to use it in order to survive and to thrive within it, but to exploit and neglect all its parts is unsustainable.
 To change this mindset is to change the culture that contributed to its formation, and to do this is to revolutionise the world”

-Bryony Benge-Abbott will research how might the practice of drawing of, with and in nature and in participation with others, evoke a deeper sense of attunement with the more-than-human world.
+Bryony Benge-Abbott researched how the practice of drawing of, with and in nature and in participation with others, might evoke a deeper sense of attunement with the more-than-human world.